 Frequently Asked Questions

-How safe is it, some of the activities look really scary?
+How safe is it, some of the water activities look really scary?

-Does my child have to be able to swim?
+Do Participants have to be able to swim?

 Are there any Day Camp programs?

 As a service to the community, Beach Camp offers a subsidized Day Camp program for Minnows (Grades 2-3) and Seals (Grades 4-5) only.
 Day Camp is an introductory short-day program with separate Day Camp activity groups focused more on beach and dryland activities.